dwayne/elm-random-quote-machine/tutorial/step-04.md

   -- ...
 ```

-Here's the final version of the code after refactoring:
+Here's the final version of the code after all the refactoring is completed:

 ```elm
 module Main exposing (main)